danieljprice/phantom/docs/getting-started/running-first-calculation.rst

 where column labels should be read automatically from the header of the .ev file.

-For more detailed analysis of :doc:`Phantom dump files <dumpfile>`, write yourself an analysis module for the :doc:`phantomanalysis <analysis>` utility.
+For more detailed analysis of :doc:`Phantom dump files </user-guide/dumpfile>`, write yourself an analysis module for the :doc:`phantomanalysis </user-guide/analysis>` utility.
 Analysis modules exist for many common tasks, including interpolating to a 3D grid (both fixed and AMR), computing PDFs, structure functions and power spectra, getting disc surface density profiles, and converting to other formats.